ur-whitelab/hoomd-tf/README.md

 ### Viewing when TF is running in container

 If you are running docker, you can make this port available a few different ways.
-The first is to get the IP address if your docker container (google this), which is typically `172.0.0.1`, and then visit `http://172.0.0.1:6006` or equivalent if you have a different IP address for your container.
+The first is to get the IP address of your docker container (google how to do this if not default), which is typically `172.0.0.1`, and then visit `http://172.0.0.1:6006` or equivalent if you have a different IP address for your container.

 The second option is to use port forwarding.
-You can add this flag `-p 6006:6006` when running the container which will forward traffic from your container's 6006 port to the host's 6006 port.
+You can add a port forward flag, `-p 6006:6006`, when running the container which will forward traffic from your container's 6006 port to the host's 6006 port.
 Again, then you can visit `http://localhost:6006` (linux) or `http://127.0.0.1:6006` (windows).